Hebrew … Hebrew only! (pt.3)

 When we use a word in the English language that sounds the same it does not mean the same.
 It depends on how it is spelled and its meaning in the sentence structure.
 For Example we use the word do and dew, they sound the same but they certainly do not mean the same things.
 The word time and tyme are two completely different objects.
 As well as to and two.
 So if someone came along and said the word “to” which is a preposition meaning toward, near etc. If someone used “to” (which means an action) in a sentence to mean more than one as in the number (two) we would think that person does not have an grasp on the English language.
 If they insist that they dew (do), we would have to admit that they have been badly educated or deceived by someone’s teaching.
 (There are many other simple examples such as toe, tow or type -meaning a class of and type using a typewrite. etc.) Many of the same words can have more than one meaning and these are examples from within the English language, not one language to another.

 It’s amazing that a gentile group hasn't come along to insist EE-AY-ZOOS from the Greek, is the true pronunciation, just as the Hebrew groups have.
 Hopefully I’m not giving inspiration to a new movement.

-The Scriptures have God himself using the word Baal For
+Scriptures have God himself using the word Baal For himself.
+Certainly to

 Here is God, who was a husband to Israel using the name Baal, proving, that even Yahweh had no problem applying this name which means master or husband to himself.